 Anki

-Anki is a program which makes remembering things easy.
-Because it is a lot more efficient than traditional study methods, you can either greatly decrease your time spent studying, or greatly increase the amount you learn.
+Anki is a program that makes remembering things easy.
+Because it is a lot more efficient than traditional study methods, you can either greatly decrease your time spent studying or greatly increase the amount you learn.

 Cost / License